 2. Vitamin C

 Vitamin C is essential for proper digestion and immunity.
 It is a natural laxative that helps to deal with foreign invaders that can compromise your overall health.
 Vitamin C deficiency can cause digestive issues and constipation.
 So, what you need are vitamin C-rich foods and supplements that act as therapeutic agents for constipation.
-Apart from curing constipation, vitamin C plays an important role in bone formation, wound healing, and maintaining
+Apart from curing constipation, vitamin C plays an important role in bone formation, wound healing, and maintaining healthy gums and is also a powerful antioxidant.
+This is an all-rounder nutrient that’s a must for your health.

 Some of the foods that contain vitamin C are citrus fruits, berries, tomatoes, peppers, and leafy greens.
 Ensure you choose fresh produce.
 A possible way to include this vitamin in your diet is to drink lemon or orange juice before the first meal of the day.2